Answers to exercises and questions in Java Course Material

 Answers To Exercises In Java Student's Guide

-Here are the answers to exercises given in Java Students' Guide Course materials.
+Here are the answers to exercises given in Java Students' Guide Course Material.

-4. Accept a file from user and display its content in reverse order - first line last and last line first
+5. Accept file name from user and display contents of file in reverse order- first line last

 1.Write a program to take a number from user and display whether it is perfect number